15.4 C

 Search Specific Files Using Find

-Find can be used for searching specific files quite effectively.
-You can use find for selecting files based on some criteria and perform shell operations like file deletion on them.
+Find can be used to search specific files quite effectively.
+You can use Find to select files based on some criteria and perform shell operations like file deletion on them.

 23. Find a File and Remove It